Therkelsen/MUSE/README.md

     b.
 Run the installer

     c.
-Use the default settings in the installer, but at the end ensure that the **Run MSYS2 now** box is checked and select **Finish**.
+Use the default settings in the installer, but at the end ensure that the **Run MSYS2 now** box isn't checked and select **Finish**.

     d.
-In the shell that is now open, install the MinGW-w64 toolchain by running the following command: `pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain`
+After Installation is complete: Open MSYS2 terminal (pink icon).

+    * Update the package database and base packages by running: `pacman -Syu && pacman -Su` and typing `Y` at the prompts that require it.

     e.
-Accept the default number of packages in the toolchain group by pressing **Enter**.
+Now switch over to MSYS2 MinGW 64-bit terminal (blue icon).

+    * To install gcc/g++ and debugger for C and C++, by running: `pacman -S mingw-w64-x86_64-gcc && pacman -S mingw-w64-x86_64-gdb && pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain`

     f.
-Enter **Y** when prompted whether to proceed with the installation.
+Enter **Y** when prompted and accept the default number of packages in the toolchain group by pressing **Enter**.

     g.
 Add the path to your MinGW-w64 `bin` folder to the Windows `PATH` environment variable by using the following steps: